slaclab/rogue/docs/src/hardware/axi/classes/axiMemMap.rst

 AxiMemMap
 =========

-The AxiMemMap class generates log entries with the path: "pyrogue.axi.AxiMemMap"
+Examples of using the AxiMemMap class are included in :ref:`hardware_axi_memory`.

 AxiMemMap objects in C++ are referenced by the following shared pointer typedef: